 This year, Lizelle had decided, the last of the deaths would occur.

 She stood up from the chair and climbed into her bed, pulling the soft covers over her.
 When she closed her eyes she could see the symbols from the book dancing in her mind’s eye, drifting in the air.
 She concentrated, and the thoughts started forming in her imagination.

-She kept repeating the incantation, until at last she felt sure she had gotten it right, then she turned on her side with a smile on her face.
-Sleep felt as if it was miles away, but she would keep on concentrating her mind on the spell.
+She kept repeating the incantation, until at last she felt sure she had gotten it right, then she turned on her side, a smile on her face.
+Sleep felt miles away, but she kept concentrating her mind on the spell.

 Lizelle swung her feet out of the bed and yawned.
 She was tired, dead tired.
 It had been a long night, and she’d spent most of the night waking from nightmarish dreams.
-Every time she fell asleep again, and dreamed about all the people who had died the second day after her birthday, on her Annua Morte.
+Every time she would fall asleep again, and dream about all the people who had died the second day after her birthday, on her Annua Morte.

 In the kitchen she made coffee, then sat down at the table, waiting for the rest of the household to wake up.
 Her mother would be there first, she was an early riser, always heading to the kitchen for her first morning cigarette.

 She was wrong, Aunt Bethany came in first, greeted her with a yawn and made coffee, then left the kitchen again.
 Nobody in the family apart from her mother knew about the Annua Morte, Lizelle was sure about that, or they would have been sure to be well out of the house since yesterday.
-Well Aunt Grace was out of the house today, she had left early in the morning to visit a friend for a few days, probably because she knew about the Annua Morte.
+Well, Aunt Grace knew about the Annua Morte, and she was out of the house today, she had left early in the morning to visit a friend.
 Lizelle didn’t worry about her, she was nearly dead in any way, she was so decrepit.

 Her mother hadn’t gotten up yet, she was sleeping late for a change.